 Students must successfully complete 85 credit hours to be eligible for graduation (among other requirements described here).
 During fall and spring semesters, 2-credit courses meet for 110 minutes per week for 13 weeks, plus a final exam, and 3-credit courses meet for 165 minutes per week for 13 weeks, plus a final exam.
 Courses that meet over a shorter number of weeks meet for a proportionately larger number of minutes each week.
 In order to adequately prepare for class, students are assigned advance reading and other work that would typically take 110 minutes of out-of-class preparation time for each 55 minutes of class time.

-A student may appeal the enforcement action to the Administrative Committee only on the grounds of actual compliance, inadequacy of notice, and unreasonableness of the penalty.
-The student may be allowed to continue attending classes pending the Committee’s decision unless the Associate Dean for Student Affairs and Communications concludes that doing so would be disruptive to the class.
+A student may appeal the enforcement action to the Administrative Committee only on the grounds of actual compliance, inadequacy of notice, or unreasonableness of the penalty.
+The student may be allowed to continue attending classes pending the Committee’s decision unless the Associate Dean for Student Affairs concludes that doing so would be disruptive to the class.
 No further penalties may be imposed based solely on additional student absences arising from the appeal process.

 After completion of the first year of law school, a JD student may take one course each semester on an audit basis.